 Lilly relaxing in the tall grass

 Since then, Lilly's been healing and figuring out how to get around.
 She is 'walking' okay, despite her deformity.
-However, Brittani found that Maui was starting to bully her, so she got some call ducks just for Lilly, with the thinking that since they were smaller then she was, they may be less inclined to bully her or hurt her from accidentally stepping on her leg.
+However, Brittani found that Maui was starting to bully her, so she got some call ducks just for Lilly, with the thinking that since they were smaller than she was, they may be less inclined to bully her or hurt her from accidentally stepping on her leg.
 They all seem to get along great, and Lilly even chases off the other call ducks from the water dish even and guards it.
 She does not exactly move fast, or gracefully but she can move when she wants to.
-Lilly loves floating all day in her kiddie pool, and can in and out on her own.
+Lilly loves floating all day in her kiddie pool and can in and out on her own.
 Her favorite spot to sit in the yard is where the taller grass is, so she can hide and keep a watchful eye on Brittani---for she is incredibly thankful that she has somebody as wonderful as Brittani to love and care for her.